Data-driven Discovery of Diffuse Interstellar Bands with APOGEE Spectra: Removing Sky lines and Tellurics to Identify Diffuse Interstellar Bands

 As mentioned in the last few paragraphs, the central wavelengths we measure in the 15272~\AA\@ DIB rest-frame for DIBs that are produced by a different source may be offset from their true value by a few pixels, but this is still an improvement on the wavelength location for a few of the previously-known DIBs in Table \ref{tab:previous_DIBs}.
 Additionally, because the spectra in each DIB-strength bin are a combination of $\sim2100$ individual residual spectra, a systematic velocity offset between different DIB sources would be required to produce a significant shift in the central wavelength location.
 This implies that our central wavelength measurements are likely within a handful of pixels of the true rest-frame wavelength of each DIB feature.
 To be conservative, we estimate the uncertainty on the central wavelengths of the possible DIBs to be $\sim1~\mathrm{\AA}$\@.

 We next measure the equivalent width of the local extrema in each of the DIB-strength bins of Figure \ref{fig:coadded_specrta_EW_binned}.
 Using the wavelength cutouts defined above, we empirically integrate the flux.
 Specifically, we use the 5 pixels at the edges of each cutout (3 inside, 2 outside of the cutout) to define an average flux and wavelength on the blue and red edge; these blue and red average fluxes define a line for each DIB-strength bin that we use at the local continuum measurement.
 After subtracting off the local continuum line for each bin, we perform a trapezoid numerical integration to measure the area of the feature.
 To propagate uncertainties in the flux, we repeated sample flux measurements -- including the fluxes used to measure the local continuum line -- to get a distribution on the empirical EW for each bin.
 The EW measurements we report are the median and standard deviation of those realizations.
 An example of the resulting EW measurements is shown in the left panel of Figure \ref{fig:example_EW_binned_residual_EW_measures} for the possible DIB near 15706~\AA\@, with a cutout of the feature shown in the right panel for the different DIB-strength bins.
+We note that the nearest Earth-based feature is a sky emission line at 15720.6~\AA\@, which is sufficiently far away from the new 15706~\AA\@ DIB to have a negligible impact on our results.

 To characterize how much the EW measurements change between the bins, we perform a population fit to the EW measurements of the possible DIB feature (e.g. the y-axis values of the left panel); this population fit again follows the approach detailed in Appendix \ref{sec:spectral_coaddition}, and an example of the resulting medians on the population mean and width are shown with a black line and grey region in the left panel of Figure \ref{fig:example_EW_binned_residual_EW_measures}.
 We are particularly interested in the population width because a large width indicates that the EW measurements between the bins are quite different.